p3lim/pixie/README.md

 > In both these examples `pixie` runs on `192.168.0.100`

-When a machine with the MAC-address of `00:11:22:33:44:55` now attempt to PXE boot, the following will happen:
+When a machine with the MAC-address of `00:11:22:33:44:55` now attempts to PXE boot, the following will happen:

 1. The machine queries DHCP (standard procedure from PXE)
 2. The DHCP server will instruct the machine to download a new ROM from pixie (`next-server`) using TFTP